aadriance/configcrab/README.md

 ConfigCrab should have two main features
 - Install: Copys all config files to desired locations
 - Sync: Copys newer config files

+ConfigCrab should have an easy config file that describes where items are placed based on OS being run.
+It should have a way to edit/generate this info from the CLI and it should be human readable/editable.

+If things go really well and I have nothing else to do, maybe I'll prebuild some default locations for common things like vim and vscode.